Tuttotorna/OMNIA-VALIDATION/docs/PROJECT_STATUS.md

 early alpha
 research-ready
 developer-runnable
+schema-aware
+CI-guarded
 not production-ready
 not industrially hardened
 ```

-The repository can now be cloned, installed, tested, and inspected more easily.
+The repository can now be cloned, installed, tested, inspected, and partially schema-validated more easily.

 However, it is not yet a production package.